opencv/opencv_attic/opencv/doc/latex_readme.txt

 ## Above will make the opencv.pdf manual.
 Below is only if you wish to make HTML documentation:
-sudo apt-get install python-setuptools             ## See [1] below for another install method easy_install -U Sphinx                             ## This is NOT the speech recognition program. sudo easy_install plasTeX
+sudo apt-get install python-setuptools             ## See [1] below for another install method sudo easy_install -U Sphinx                        ## This is NOT the speech recognition program. sudo easy_install plasTeX

 -------------------------------------------------------------------------